alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/07-combine-framework.md

 ## Submit data

-When you need to submit a new todo item, you can first turn off the default send request, switch to manual trigger request, and receive the `send` function in useRequest for manual request sending.
-The `send` function will return a Promise instance with response data, which will be changed to resolve state after the request response.
+When you need to submit a new todo item, you can first disable the automatic request and switch to manual triggering, then take the `send` function from `useRequest` to send requests yourself. `send` returns a Promise that resolves with the response data once the request completes.

 At this time, in order to receive the parameters passed in by the `send` function, you can set the first parameter of `useRequest` to a function, which we call **method handler**.